gek169/KJV-numerics-analysis/README.md

 The NT?
 I know less about it.
 Alexandrian transmissions are poor, and the Textus Receptus is actually a composite compilation based on a number of manuscripts.

+I still have unanswered prayers about where I can find perfect copies of the 66 books in their original languages, if they are even available!

 # Can I use this repository?
 All the code is in the public domain.
 The KJV text is of course public domain, and bible-protector provides it for free with a recommendation to share, but they do not publish a license.
 As such, the repository as a whole cannot be said firmly to be public domain, but the .c and .h files in this repository are.
+(to clarify these files are public domain: main.c, stringutil.h, README.md, and Makefile) I cannot confirm that bible.txt and TEXT-PCE-127-TAB.txt are public domain, although bible protector would most likely claim they are.
+Their work tab delimiting the text may or may not be public domain.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 “Let all your things be done with charity.” - 1 Corinthians 16:14